Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Gance's ambitious, drawn-out, epic melodrama (at a cost of 3 million French francs that took 5 years to complete) was billed as "A Tragedy for Modern Times."
 The innovative film originally ran to over eight hours but was severely cut down to five hours.
 Innovative techniques included shooting most of the film on location, and rapid-cutting (montages) in the train-racing sequences.
 Its major star Severin-Mars, died in 1921 after the year and a half long shoot.
 He portrayed a widowed railway worker named Sisif who adopted and raised a daughter named Norma (Ivy Close), who eventually fell in love with Sisif's own son Elie (Gabriel de Gravone) - with tragic consequences.

 Safety Last (1923), 77 minutes, D: Fred Newmeyer and Sam Taylor

-One of Harold Lloyd's classic comedies, in the role of the Boy in the big city.
-In a spectacular stunt sequence, he climbs the side of an eight-story building in a publicity stunt, and hangs from the hands of a large clock in order to win prize money and his girl.
+One of Harold Lloyd's classic comedies (and his most-remembered film), in the role of the Boy in the big city.
+This successful film is most remarkable for its thrilling, hair-raising climax - a reckless, 'safety last,' humorous stunt on the side of a twelve-story skyscraper above busy city streets.
+The scary sequence was deliberately shot with most of the camera compositions including views of the perilous drop behind him.
+In the spectacular stunt sequence, he climbed the side of the building for a publicity stunt, and hung from the hands of a large clock in order to win prize money and his girl (Mildred Davis).

 The Smiling Madame Beudet (1923, Fr.) (aka La Souriante Madame Beudet), 54 minutes, D: Germaine Dulac